martinvonwittich/asterisk-zammad-cti-bridge/README.md

 4. Enable Zammad's CTI (Generic) interface.

-5. Edit `config.cfg` and fill in your Zammad CTI URL and your AMI secret.
+5. Rename `config.cfg.sample` to `config.cfg`.
+Edit and fill in your Zammad CTI URL and your AMI secret.

 6. Build and start the container: